Photocurrents induced by structured light: Kinetic theory

 where $\nu$ is the factor of spin/valley degeneracy.
 Multiplying Eq.~\eqref{f2} by $\bm v$, summing up the result over $\bm p$, and integrating the term $\propto \partial f_1^* / \partial \bm p$ by parts one obtains

-To proceed further we take into account that the field is slowly varying in the 2DEG plane, i.e., the scale of the field variation $L$ is much larger than the mean free path of electrons $l = v_F \tau$ and $v_F/\omega$, where $v_F$ is the Fermi velocity.
+To proceed further we take into account that the field is smoothly varying in the 2DEG plane, i.e., the scale of the field variation $L$ is much larger than the mean free path of electrons $l = v_F \tau$ and $v_F/\omega$, where $v_F$ is the Fermi velocity.
 Assuming that $L \gtrsim \lambda$, where $\lambda = 2\pi c/\omega$ is the wavelength of the incident field, the above conditions reduce to $l \ll \lambda$ and $v_F \ll c$.
 The former inequality holds very well for radio-frequency and terahertz fields even in high-mobility systems (1 THz corresponds to $\lambda \sim 0.3~$mm).
 The latter inequality is automatically fulfilled for conduction-band electrons in solids.
-Note, that the same conditions allow us to neglect screening.
+We also note that the electric field screening by 2DEG is negligible if $L \gg (2\pi \sigma/c) \lambda$, where $\sigma$ is the 2D conductivity.
+This condition can be readily fulfilled, particularly in the paraxial approximation of the incident radiation.
+However, the effects of screening can play an important role if $L \ll \lambda$, which can be achieved, e.g., in plasmonic structures where the electric field is enhanced near small metal particles located at the 2DEG plane.

-For slowly varying fields, the gradients of the field components and the distribution function are small and can be treated perturbatively.
+For smoothly varying fields, the gradients of the field components and the distribution function are small and can be treated perturbatively.
 We do such calculations for the photocurrent Eq.~\eqref{currentnew} in the first order of $l/L$.

 The third term in Eq.~\eqref{currentnew} contains $B_z(\bm r)$, which is already determined by the field gradients, see Eq.~\eqref{Bz_field}, therefore, the sum $\sum_{\bm p} \bm v f_1^*$ can be calculated in the local response approximation.
 Multiplying Eq.~\eqref{f1} by $\bm v$, summing up the resulting equation over $\bm p$, and neglecting the gradient term $\propto \nabla f_1$ one obtains